 Snellville Elder Abuse Attorney

-Nursing Home Neglect and Elder Abuse Lawyer in Snellville, GA
+Nursing Home Neglect and Elder Abuse Attorneys in Snellville, GA

 Dozens of nursing homes and residential care centers serve elderly residents throughout Gwinnett County.
 Many of these nursing homes and assisted living facilities are located in Snellville and Lawrenceville.
 At their best, these facilities serve people in need.
 At their worst, they abuse and neglect their residents.
 It is imperative that you have access to a Snellville Elder Abuse Attorney to help you in these matters.

 The Georgia Department of Human Services recognizes elder abuse and neglect as a serious public health problem in Georgia.
 Elder abuse occurs in families, in nursing homes, in residential care facilities, and in assisted living facilities.
 It is also committed by visiting nurses and home health aides who are supplied to families and senior citizens by businesses.

 Our Snellville nursing home neglect lawyers represent senior citizens who have been abused or neglected.
 We also represent families when abuse or neglect results in the wrongful death of their parent.